ReScience/rescience.github.io/ten-years.md

 ## Frequently Asked Questions

 **Is there a prize for the challenge?** Yes, you will get all our consideration.
-More seriously there is nothing to gain but some knowledge on the reason why a code become non reproducible.
+More seriously, there is nothing to gain but insight on the reasons why a code becomes non reproducible.
 We can also send you a print of the cool poster above (A2 format).

-**Can I run the code from someone else?** No because we want original authors to re-run their own code.
+**Can I run the code from someone else?** No, because we want original authors to re-run their own code.
 However, if you're interested in trying to run code from someone else, you can submit a "reproducibility report" that will be published in a regular issue of ReScience (if accepted after open peer-review).